Querzion/bash.arch-suite/README.md

-# startup.dwm-arch
-Install Script for Arch Linux that installs a list of applications, DWM and fixes a some personal settings.

 # Arch Linux Setup with dwm Installation Script

 This repository contains scripts and instructions for setting up an Arch Linux system with dwm (Dynamic Window Manager) and other essential applications.